 • Assignment of the Project to the government: Unlike the transfer of ownership rights to the government, which, as mentioned in part c above shall be effected by way of gradual assignment during the contract period, depending on the contract terms assignment of the right to operate the project to the government may be effected either through gradual assignment or a single assignment at the end of the contract term.

 Advantages: Some advantages and incentives provided by Iranian laws for foreign investment in BOT contracts are as follows:

-• Stabilization Provision: To help mitigate the financial risks resulting from change of regulations, Article 17.Note 2 of the Implementing Regulations of FIPPA provides for a the provision and payment of loses resulting from prohibition or interruption of execution of a BOT project by the government up to a maximum of installments as maturity, if such prohibition or interruption occurs due to enactment of new legislation.
+• Stabilization Provision: To help mitigate the financial risks resulting from the change of regulations, Article 17.Note 2 of the Implementing Regulations of FIPPA provides for the provision and payment of losses resulting from the prohibition or interruption of execution of a BOT project by the government up to a maximum of installments as maturity if such prohibition or interruption occurs due to enactment of new legislation.

-• Concluding remarks: Insufficiency of state finance resources in Iran is increasingly improving the significance of BOT methods as an effective tool to promote economic and infrastructure projects.
-Government awareness of this importance has been illustrated in different laws and regulations attempting to provide incentives and cover certain political, legal and financial risks for foreign investors using BOT schemes.
+• Concluding remarks: The insufficiency of state financial resources in Iran is increasingly improving the significance of BOT methods as an effective tool to promote economic and infrastructure projects.
+Government awareness of this importance has been illustrated in different laws and regulations attempting to provide incentives and cover certain political, legal, and financial risks for foreign investors using BOT schemes.
 Notwithstanding the flaws and gaps in the existing regulations, subject to recognizing associated risks and taking into account all considerations BOTs can provide an acceptably effective mechanism to benefit from the huge investment potential of Iran.